The Merriam-Webster Dictionary defines lifestyle as “a particular way of living: the way a person lives or a group of

 Dictionary.com defines it as “the habits, attitudes, tastes, moral standards, economic level, etc., that together constitute the mode of living of an individual or group.”

 A lifestyle is something you build for yourself from all the elements that make up your daily life: your thoughts, dreams, actions, routine, work, family, friends, food, hobbies, habits, interests, and beliefs.

 Examining the Writing Life

 The writing life is unique.
 We work alone, most of the time.
 We grow thick-skinned from having our work critiqued by editors, readers, and reviewers.
 We’re always thinking about words counts and submissions, manuscripts and notebooks.
-We work under tight deadlines and spend a lot of time worrying about typos.
+We spend a lot of time worrying about typos.
 We wonder if our voice, our style, is distinct and consistent.
 When other people are enjoying their favorite television shows or a day at the beach, we’re busy at our keyboards, doing our writerly work.

 And the most ambitious writers, those who are driven to make creative writing not just a way of life but a career, must also look at themselves in a way few other people do.
 We must see ourselves as authors and learn how to brand and market our work — and sometimes ourselves as well.
 We have to be self-promoters, and we must be brave enough to put our work, which can be highly personal, out there for all the world to see.